Search Copyrights

 Who registers their work at SongCopyright.org?

-Songwriters who register for copyright protection with SongCopyright.org range from unknown beginners to Gold and Platinum Album Award winners.
-We represent and protect writers from most countries in the world including the USA and Canada, the UK, Australia and New Zealand, all European countries, South America, and a number of Asian and African countries.
+Songwriters who register for copyright protection with SongCopyright.org range from unknown beginners to top professional Gold and Platinum Album Award winners.
+We represent and protect writers from most countries in the world including the USA and Canada, the UK, Australia and New Zealand, all European countries, South America, and a growing number of Asian and African countries.

 How can I show that my work is copyright registered at SongCopyright.org?